microchip-pic-avr-solutions/microchip-iot-developer-guides-for-aws/an-introduction-to-device-shadows-and-aws-lambda/README.md

 #### Step 3.3: Add code to handle updates to the device shadow

 There are quite a few things that should be implemented to be able to update the device shadow and to keep track of the current anomaly status locally.
-All of the changes described should be implemented in `application_manager.c`, and modified versions of this file featuring all these required changes are provided in the [edited_example_projects](edited_example_projects) folder in this repository.
+All of the changes described should be implemented in `application_manager.c`:

 1. Create a state variable to keep track of the local anomaly state:
    - Add the following line to the top of the file, just below the declaration of the `toggleState` variable: